 4. Show kindness and patience

 Another non-financial way to help?
 Emotional support.
-A “normal” holiday season is already chaotic for small businesses that don’t have the luxury of seasonal hiring surges like giant corporations do.
+A “normal” holiday season is already chaotic for small businesses, since they don’t have the luxury of seasonal hiring surges like giant corporations do.
 This year, it’s even harder.
-Small businesses have to deal with COVID safety measures, belligerent/anti-mask customers, supply-chain and shipping complications, and the physical difficulty of operating a business safely during a cold, pandemic-ridden Seattle winter all while keeping their employees safe.
+Small businesses have to deal with COVID safety measures, belligerent/anti-mask customers, supply-chain and shipping complications, labor shortages, and the physical difficulty of operating a business safely during a cold, pandemic-ridden Seattle winter.
 Your patience and generosity goes a LONG way.
-If a small business gets your order wrong, can’t deliver on time, or otherwise disappoints you—it’s usually not a big deal.
-Really.
-On the other hand, if you can shrug it off, show grace, and leave a bigger tip than usual anyway, your kindness will feel like a very big deal to that business.

 5. Update your house or make repairs